Strong winds and hot temperatures hamper firefighting efforts in Northern California

 Firefighters in Northern California continue battling two major wildfires that have charred thousands of acres, and on Thursday, extreme winds and hot temperatures were making the firefight even more difficult.

-The Zogg Fire has killed at least four people and destroyed nearly 150 structures, according to Cal Fire.
-The blaze has decimated 55,000 acres in Shasta and Tehama counties, and was 26% contained as of Thursday evening.
+The Zogg Fire has killed at least four people and destroyed 153 structures, according to Cal Fire.
+The blaze has decimated over 55,000 acres in Shasta and Tehama counties, and was 39% contained as of Thursday evening.

 The Shasta County Sheriff's Office identified two of the four victims as 79-year-old Karin King and 52-year-old Kenneth Vossen, both residents of the town of Igo, CBS San Francisco Bay Area reported.
 The names of the other two victims have not been released.